alexwalterhiggins/TSRCT/TSRCT White Paper.md

 ![Matrix](media/TSRCT_matrix.png)

-### Case Study: Example Lines of Iniqury (TO-DO)
+### Case Study: Example Lines of Iniqury 🚧

 To illustrate the framework's impact, this section presents a case study in applying TSRCT elements.
 This example provide practical insights into overcoming common AI adoption challenges and highlight measurable outcomes achieved through strategic integration.
-The goal of this exercize is to develop bespoke lines of inquiry from unique groupings of framework elements (when considering relevance of AI to organizatonal change).
+The goal of this exercize is to develop bespoke lines of inquiry from unique groupings of framework elements to articualate the relevance of AI to organizatonal change.

 In the absract sense, the dimensions and elements are grouped and defined by the illustration below.
 This provides a formula for generating lines of inquiry based on the specific status, objectives, and appropriate level of abstraction.